hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 chemical reaction from technologies of the IoS and E-Nose with the use of other internet services, such as, 3D, 4G, and 5G.
 I realised that the interactionism of 6G is fast becoming a reality and this connecting link is now the primary activator of the multisensory expenses the world will face.
-DST is an intertwined communication space  on the Internet of Things that pave the way for the collective transfer of sharing the five scenses, that we utilize seeing, hearing, smelling, tasting and feeling. see "Jasleen Kaur,'A review paper: Smell on Internet (DIGITAL SCENT)', International Journal for Advance Research"
+DST is an intertwined communication space  on the Internet of Things that pave the way for the collective transfer of sharing the five scenses, that we utilize seeing, hearing, smelling, tasting and feeling. see Jasleen Kaur,'A review paper: Smell on Internet (DIGITAL SCENT)', International Journal for Advance Research.

 THE HUMAN COMPUTER TECHNOLOGY AND DIGITAL OLFACTORY STIMULATION